 SPMU will draft ESIA and ESMP after discussions with all stakeholders.
 The implementing agencies will inform stakeholders and communities about the project activities, obtain their views, and hear their comments and complaints.
 Through periodic consultations with the local community, SPMU will engage them in project planning, implementation, and monitoring.
 Consultations will be conducted in an atmosphere that is conducive to the project development and beneficial to the community and local population.
 The SPMU will ensure that the consultations are free of coercion and intimidation, are gender-inclusive, and tailored to the needs of disadvantaged and vulnerable groups.
 All relevant stakeholders will be informed in advance about the timing and format of the consultations.
-This will be done through advertisements in local newspapers and / or written letters to the district magistrates, representatives of relevant departments, heads of the local village councils, representatives of urban local bodies, and NGOs in the vicinity of the project sites.
-During the consultations, information about the project, its rationale, scope, benefits, and costs, including potential environmental impacts and mitigation measures, will be presented by the SPMU with the support of the ESIA consultants.
+This will be done through advertisements in local newspapers and / or written letters to the district magistrates, representatives of relevant departments, heads of the local village councils, information about the project, its rationale, scope, benefits, and costs, including potential environmental impacts and mitigation measures, will be presented by the SPMU with the support of the ESIA consultants.